wrathchild14/planet-killer/README.md

 # Planet-killer

 ### Game description
-A space-shooter game with:
-- Spaceship
-- Enemies
-- Powerups
+Space-shooter game.

 ### Player goals
-The player has to fly through space and destroy alien infested planets, which are guarded by patrolling enemies.
+The player has to defend Earth through obsticles and enemies.